Optimizing Connected Components Graph Partitioning With Minimum Size Constraints Using Integer Programming and Spectral Clustering Techniques: Introduction

+The idea for combining graph partitioning with connectivity constraints was motivated by a sub-problem that appears in \cite{Gutierrez2019} where the authors model an integrated vehicle and pollster routing problem for scheduling visits of pollsters to selected stores and routing a vehicle fleet used to transport them.
+Specifically, during the planning of routes for data collection, the authors solve a graph partitioning problem on a complete graph to determine the set of stores to be visited on each day.
+However, if the graph were non-complete, which is not a hypothesis considered by the authors in the previous application, connectivity constraints would be required in the partitioning problem in order to construct daily feasible routes.
+In fact, a non-complete graph is a natural choice for pedestrian and traffic networks, due to the impracticalities of connecting very distant nodes.

-The study of graph partitioning problems began in the sixties with some seminal works: Carlson and Nemhauser \cite{Nemhauser1966} formulated a quadratic model to partition a graph in at most $k$ subsets without bounds on the size of each subset.
-Kernighan and Lin \cite{Kernighan1970} partitioned a graph into subsets of given sizes, and they proposed a heuristic method to solve it.
-Moreover, Christofides and Brooker \cite{Christofides1976} studied the bipartition problem considering a tree search method imposing an upper bound on the size of nodes.
-In Buluc et al. \cite{Buluc2016}, a complete survey of applications and recent advances in graph partitioning can be found.
-Particularly, the graph partitioning problem has been widely applied in parallel computing \cite{HENDRICKSON_2000}, VLSI circuit design \cite{VLSI_2011}, mobile wireless communications \cite{Fairbrother_EtAl_2017}, image processing \cite{JianboShi2000}, and sports team realignment \cite{Mitchell_2003}.
-The graph partitioning problem is well known to be {\NP}--hard and the proof of its complexity is reported in \cite{Garey1976}.
+The graph partitioning problem has been studied since the sixties, when some seminal works can be identified.
+Schurmann \cite{SCHURMANN1964} proposed a scheme for partitioning a graph in the minimum number of cycles required for estimating the number of loops passing through any program statement.
+Carlson and Nemhauser \cite{Nemhauser1966} partitioned a graph in at most $k$ subsets without bounds on the size of each subset using a quadratic formulation.
+Later, Kernighan and Lin \cite{Kernighan1970, Kernighanphdthesis} partitioned a graph into subsets of given sizes, where they provided exact methods for problems with certain restrictions on the graph and a heuristic method for the \review{not-restricted} case.
+Moreover, Christofides and Brooker \cite{Christofides1976} considered the bipartition problem minimizing the sum of the costs of the cut links, and a tree search method was used imposing an upper bound on the size of nodes.
+The graph partitioning problem is well-known to be {\NP}--hard and the proof of its complexity is reported in \cite{Garey1976}.